Core Wounds

 A Mantra for Healing

-Practice this mantra to help you reconnect with your own self-worth:
+Use this mantra to help reconnect with your innate self-worth:

 I release the doubts that no longer serve me,

-Repeating this mantra daily can help you gradually rewire the self-doubt caused by invalidation, shifting your inner dialogue to one of acceptance and self-trust.
+Repeating this mantra daily can gently rewire the self-doubt left by past invalidation, helping shift your inner dialogue toward self-trust, acceptance, and emotional empowerment.

 Final Thoughts: Reclaiming Your Voice